nicholas-rf/RecommenderProject/TensorflowModels/tensorflowModelsREADME.md

 tensorflow_recommenders_quickstart.py : Quickstart implementation for a tensorflow matrix factorization model with the movielens dataset.
 More information found within project file.

 tensorflow_retrieval_docs.py : A tensorflow recommenders model for retrieval utilizing the movielens dataset and no additional features.
 Includes notes on whats happening for comprehension.

+tensorflow_ranking_docs.py : A tensorflow recommenders model for ranking utilizing the movielens dataset and no additional features.
+Includes notes on whats happening for comprehension.
+Ranking is the next step in a recommender after retrieval and helps fine-tune recommendations for the model.